jdedios-de/jdedios-de/README.md

 - **Python Developer**
 - **Java Developer**
 - **Application Support Engineer**
+- With **over a decade** of experience in software development, site reliability, and application support, specializing in the **sportsbook industry**.
+Currently reskilling in Software Engineering and AI (GenAI Project).
+Skilled in Java, Python, SRE, and technical support, with a focus on innovative tech solutions.

 I’m passionate about:
 - **Development and Operations** tools and technologies